 However, covering dark paint with a lighter tone is not as difficult as many people think.
 Typically, the application of two coats of a paint primer is all it takes to prepare a wall of dark paint for the application of a lighter-toned paint.
 The lighter paint can then go on as usual.

 However, if you would like to minimize extra labor and time in the future when choosing child’s Pittsburgh bedroom paint, paint just one accent wall a darker color and paint the rest a lighter hue that complements the dark shade well.

 When you finalize your child’s bedroom paint color scheme, keep color psychology in mind.
 Shades of blue and green tend to be calming, which makes them good paint color options for children who tend to become anxious easily or struggle to fall asleep in their bedrooms.

 Orange and yellow hues tend to be energizing, so paint a wall behind a desk in one of these colors if your older child tends to need a natural mental pick-me-up when completing homework assignments and studying for tests.

-Keep these tips in mind when choosing paint colors and finishes for a child’s bedroom.
+Keep these tips in mind when choosing child’s Pittsburgh bedroom paint.
 Contact the residential painting experts at Fagan Painting LLC for all of your household painting needs today.